ldbc/ldbc_snb_interactive_v1_impls/README.md

 ## User's guide

 1. Build the driver binaries from source.
-This step is optional as the latest stable version of the driver is [release on Bintray](https://github.com/ldbc/ldbc_snb_driver/commit/de2738a1dda69366a2fe1038a071c5a12bf618e9).
+This step is optional as the latest stable version of the driver is [released on Bintray](https://github.com/ldbc/ldbc_snb_driver/commit/de2738a1dda69366a2fe1038a071c5a12bf618e9).

     1. Grab the driver source code from: https://github.com/ldbc/ldbc_snb_driver.
     2. Install the driver artifact to the local Maven repository: